 - Contributing to the Mozilla code base

-- The Mozilla community prides itself on being an open, accessible and friendly community for new participants.
-If you have any difficulties getting involved or finding answers to your questions, please bring those questions to the #introduction chat room on irc.mozilla.org so that we can help you get started.
+- The Mozilla community prides itself on being an open, accessible, and friendly community for new participants.
+If you have any difficulties getting involved or finding answers to your questions, please bring those questions to the #introduction chat room on irc.mozilla.org, where we can help you get started.

 - How to submit a patch

-- Submitting a patch and getting it reviewed and committed to the Mozilla source tree involves several steps; this article explains how.
+- Submitting a patch, getting it reviewed, and committed to the Mozilla source tree involves several steps.
+This article explains how.